Battle royale game: Formation of standalone games (2017–2018)

-While formative elements of the battle royale genre had been established before 2017, the genre grew from two principal titles through 2017 and 2018: PUBG: Battlegrounds, which soon inspired Fortnite Battle Royale.
-Both games drew tens of millions of players in short periods of time, proving them as commercial successes and leading to future growth after 2018.
-H1Z1: King of the Kill, which predated these two titles in the genre, has become a fixture in the top most played games on Steam by the start of 2017, but has not been able to maintain its playerbase.
+While formative elements of the battle royale genre had been established before 2017, the genre grew from two principal titles through 2017 and 2018: PUBG: Battlegrounds and Fortnite Battle Royale.
+Both games drew tens of millions of players in short periods of time, making them commercial successes and leading to future growth in the genre.
+H1Z1: King of the Kill, which predated those two titles, had regularly been one of the most played games on the computer gaming platform Steam by the start of 2017, but was not able to maintain its player base.